 Long-term observations document dramatic changes in ice thickness and breakup timing in lakes and rivers of northern latitudes.
 Such ice observations come from rigorous programs conducted by government and academic scientists using satellites, in situ sensors, and sophisticated field measurements, but also from lake- and river-side communities, school classrooms, and subsistence-users who watch these changes daily.

-Navigating the new Arctic with Fresh Eyes on Ice, a new freshwater ice observation network, revitalizes existing datasets and expands observations in space and time using modern satellite, aerial, and in situ sensing techniques integrated with community-based monitoring teams.
+Through support from the National Science Foundation Navigating the New Arctic program, Fresh Eyes on Ice revitalizes existing freshwater ice datasets and expands observations in space and time through modern satellite, aerial, and in situ sensing techniques integrated with community-based monitoring teams.
 Winter field campaigns, dedicated social media and data sharing are connecting communities in boreal and arctic Alaska, making science education and outreach seamless components of this observing network.